boxofapps/Universal-Asset-Management/README.md

-# Universal-Asset-Manager
+# Universal Asset Manager
 An extensible asset manager that is fully controllable through simple commands that you can integrate in your own pipeline.

 You can add as many asset definitions as required with the help of the modular structure.

 Currently only supports 3ds max.

-# What is this solving?
+## What is this trying to solve?

 Typically asset managers include the most common asset types for most 3d artists: Models, Materials, Textures, IES, HDRs.
 They rely on graphic user interfaces to manage different asset types.
 Because they rely on graphic user interfaces they are usually not extensible.